abdulwaheed76/practices/README.md

     1. **3 e2e** - end to end testing if needed.
     1. **3 stoFuncReview** - final functionality review.
 1. Other types of tasks
     1. **Bug[SL/BK/JS/D]** - A defect in delivery for slicing / backend / Javascript / Design.
     1. **Test[uFE/uBK/iFE/iBK/e2e]** - Tests for unit test for frontend, unit test for backend, integration test for frontend, integration test for backend, end to end test.
     1. **Design** - Graphic design (Adobe photoshop, Illustrator etc)

 ## Task statuses

 1. **new** - default status of each task when it is created
 1. **in progress** - assignee should promptly set this status when (s)he starts working on it.
+If a task was somehow marked completed at any stage mentioned below and then it was rejected at any stage mentioned below; if assignee starts working on it again (obviously (s)he will to complete it), the during that time, the status of that task should again be marked as `in progress` by the assignee.
 1. **completed on localhost** - when something is working on your machine.
 1. PR & functionality - phase 1
     1. **PR created** - when pr is created after all careful checks of quality and functionality.
 Things maybe more or less but they should be "complete" flawlessly.
 PR creater should attach a video of functionality so reviewer can review it.